Dinalii/Movie-Tracker/README.md

 # Movie-Tracker

-This is a Native Android Mobile Application which was developed as a Movie Tracker.
+###This is a Native Android Mobile Application which was developed as a Movie Tracker.

+###This application contains with following functinalities :

+Register Movies
+Add/Remove Favorites Movies
+Edit Registered Movies
+Search Movies in Device Database by Movie Title or Movie Director Get Movie Title/Ratings/Images from IMDB API

+###Registering movie data will stored using a SQLite Database.

+Important Notes
+IMDB API key is defined on res -> values -> strings as MY_API_KEY.
+In order to do get data from IMDB, you need a valid API key.

 #File Structure